-Pauline has a background in education, social policy and participatory methods.
-Her research encompasses disability, patient participation and bioethics with particular interests in notions of power, the patient voice, perceptions of quality of life and how policy serves individuals.
+Pauline is a medical sociologist with a background in education, social policy and participatory methods.
+Her research encompasses: patient experiences of medical technologies, translational research and clinical trials; patient participation; and bioethics, with particular interests in notions of power and the patient voice @paulinemacco

-She is also working on 'When technology fails patients', exploring the experiences of patients with failed metal-on-metal hip replacements and their thoughts about current medical device regulation and legislation.
-Twitter @metalhip_ncl
+She has worked empirically on several rare disease projects such as RD-CONNECT, 100,000 Genomes Project and TREAT-NMD.
+She is also working on 'When technology fails patients', exploring the experiences of patients with failed metal-on-metal hip replacements @metalhip_ncl

 EdD Education, Newcastle University 'Fortress Education: a study of widening participation at an elite UK university'

 Pauline's publications are available at from Newcastle University's e-prints service.

 Pauline's research interests are in medical sociology particularly, social and ethical approaches to new technologies, patient activism, and how policy translates to individuals.
 She often works in the field of rare diseases, investigating patient/patient advocates' experiences of new drug developments and technologies, particularly genomics.